Psalm 74 – Asking God to Remember His Destroyed Sanctuary

 i.
 “God is represented as having withdrawn himself, and departed afar off; he is therefore entreated to return without delay, to view the long-lasting desolations of the once highly favoured city.”
 (Horne)

 ii.
 We have no indication of the tabernacle or the temple being so abused by Israel’s enemies in the days of David or Solomon.
-Not long before David’s time the tabernacle was overrun and ransacked at Shiloh when Eli was high priest (1 Samuel 4).
-There are few different ways to explain Asaph’s description of these perpetual desolations.
+Not long before David’s time, the tabernacle was overrun and ransacked at Shiloh when Eli was high priest (1 Samuel 4).
+There are a few different ways to explain Asaph’s description of these perpetual desolations.

 · Asaph wrote of the catastrophe at Shiloh described in 1 Samuel 4, either being alive at that time or writing in the memory of it.